Section 6.0 COUNCILS

 6.2 Academic Council

 II.
-Membership: The membership includes all departmental chairpersons, the Dean of Arts and Sciences, Dean of Technical Education, Dean of Health Sciences, Dean of Dual Enrollment and Distance Education and Director of Institutional Research and Reports, Dean of the Lubbock Downtown Center, Vice President for Student Affairs (or designee), Dean of Enrollment Services (or designee), Director of Libraries, Director of Advising and Testing, Director of College Literacy and Education, and the Vice President for Academic Affairs, who serves as chairperson for the council.
+Membership: The membership includes all departmental chairpersons, the Dean of Arts and Sciences, Dean of Technical Education, Dean of Health Professions, Dean of Nursing Programs, Dean of Dual Credit and Early College Programs, Dean of the Lubbock Downtown Center, Dean of Enrollment Services, Director of Libraries, Director of Advising and Testing, Director of the Teaching and Learning Center, Director of Institutional Research, Registrar, Vice President for Student Affairs, and the Vice President for Academic Affairs, who serves as chairperson for the council.

 III.
-Meetings: The council meets once a year and at other times as needed.
+Meetings: The council meets once a year in the spring and at other times as needed.
 Requests for special meetings should be directed to the vice president for academic affairs.

 6.3 Administrative Council